Comparisons25 Jul 2026 · 8 min read

 TrainAsONE is a strong AI plan engine, but not a coach you talk to.
 An honest comparison of TrainAsONE and Coach Fartlek — what each does well and who it suits.

-TrainAsONE is one of the most focused AI running apps out there: an engine that builds and rebuilds your training plan after every run.
-If you want a data-driven, self-adjusting schedule, it's a strong pick.
-Even so, some runners are looking for something different.
+TrainAsONE is one of the most focused AI running apps out there.
+The engine builds your training plan and recalculates it after every run.
+If you want a data-driven, self-adjusting schedule, it's a strong choice.

 What TrainAsONE does well

-- Running power and broad support.
-It syncs Garmin, Apple Watch, Coros, Suunto, Polar and Stryd, and the premium tier factors in running power (watts).
+It syncs Garmin, Apple Watch, Coros, Suunto, Polar and Stryd, and the premium tier factors in running power in watts.

-If you want a data-driven schedule that handles the recalculation for you and has strong injury logic, TrainAsONE is a very capable choice.
+If you want a data-driven schedule that handles the recalculation for you, TrainAsONE is a very capable choice.

-- You don't talk to a coach.
-After a run you confirm how it felt in a widget.
-That's not a dialogue where you describe your situation in your own words and get reasoning back.
+You don't talk to a coach.
+After a session you confirm how it felt in a widget.
+That isn't a conversation where you describe the situation in your own words and get reasoning back.

 TrainAsONE compared with Coach Fartlek